jeffnye-gh/cachegen/README.md

 The RTL has basic directed tests for all the major operations.
 The RTL is ready for randomized testing and physical implementation.
 I have some files for Quartus targetting Cyclone 5.
-I will be adding Xlinix and the open source tools as examples.
+I will be adding Xilinx and the open source tools as examples.

 The RTL tests are directed and cover basic LD/ST hit, LD/ST allocation